Royals (song): Composition and lyrical interpretation

-"Royals" is as an art pop and electropop song that incorporates elements of electronic music, and draws influence from R&B and indie pop.
+"Royals" is as an art pop, electropop, and alternative pop song that incorporates elements of electronic music, and draws influence from R&B and indie pop.
 Its instrumentation consists of finger snaps, bass, percussion, and a hip hop beat.
 The track's low-fidelity production is enhanced by synthesisers and Pro Tools software.
 Its synth-influenced sound was compared to Purity Ring and Noah "40" Shebib.

-Written in the key of D in Mixolydian mode, the song has a moderate tempo of 85 beats per minute (Andante).
+It is written in the key of G major (in the D Mixolydian mode), with a moderate tempo of 85 beats per minute (Andante).
 Lorde's vocals were compared to those of Amy Winehouse, Lana Del Rey, and Florence Welch.
 The National Public Radio's Ann Powers said Lorde's sultry voice, "intriguingly sleepy beats and lyrics ... captured the exquisite ennui of a precocious teenager".
 On the song, Lorde performs with a mezzo-soprano vocal range, spanning F3 to F5.

 Foreign Policy's Alicia P.Q.
 Wittmeyer noted "Royals" as an observation of conspicuous consumption.
 The song expresses Lorde's displeasure at the sumptuous lifestyle presented by some pop artists in their songs.
 She criticises consumerism and ridicules the luxury items mentioned in popular hip hop songs.
 Other analysts noted themes of income inequality, and "unabashedly pop [songs] attacking unabashedly pop music".
 Chris Coplan of Consequence of Sound described the lyrics of "Royals" as "romantic and playful" while Duncan Greive of The Guardian called them "simultaneously vulnerable and imperious".

 Matthew Perpetua of BuzzFeed said the issue addressed in "Royals" is growing up in New Zealand "immersed in American cultural imperialism" and that the song's core is the alienation of social classes.
 Sharing similar sentiments, Jon Pareles and Michael M. Grynbaum of The New York Times noted the track's verses describe "growing up in drab reality amid a popular culture that flaunts luxury brands and celebrates wildly conspicuous consumption".
 Jonah Bromwich of The Village Voice said "Royals" has the "potential to sound like a celebration of the very things" Lorde is criticising.
 Lorde said the song is about the opulence one finds in some music videos, which is "far from [her] reality".